The Ultimate List of Webinar Statistics for 2023

-As such, webinars that help educate people on a service or product that your business offers are the most sought after.
+As such, webinars that help educate people on a service or product your business offers are the most sought-after.

-WebinarCare reports that getting an education is the main reason why people sign up for a webinar.
+WebinarCare reports that they are getting an education is why people sign up for a webinar.

-When it comes to both B2B and B2C, hosting an event that helps give the right knowledge to people, on something your business offers, is the best way to get them engaged.
+When it comes to B2B and B2C, hosting an event that helps give the proper knowledge to people on something your business offers is the best way to engage them.